 Moisturizers (Humectants, Emollients and Occlusives)

-Moisturizers are one of the most important elements in good skin care for people with atopic dermatitis (AD), regardless of the severity of their disease.
-Moisturizers may be the main treatment for mild AD and should be a part of therapy for moderate to severe AD.
-AD damages the barrier of the skin, which leads to increased water lost through the surface of the skin and an increased irritation due to allergens, chemicals, and fibers.
-The damaged skin barrier also puts people with AD at a higher risk for skin infections.1,2
+Moisturizers are one of the most important elements in good skin care for people with atopic dermatitis (eczema), regardless of the severity of their disease.
+Moisturizers may be the main treatment for mild atopic dermatitis and should be a part of therapy for moderate to severe atopic dermatitis.
+Atopic dermatitis damages the barrier of the skin, which leads to increased water lost through the surface of the skin and an increased irritation due to allergens, chemicals, and fibers.
+The damaged skin barrier also puts people with atopic dermatitis at a higher risk for skin infections.1,2

 What is a moisturizer?